wur-bioinformatics/introduction-to-bioinformatics/week5.md

 consecutively in what is called circular consensus sequencing (CCS).
 In general 3rd generation sequencing techniques suffer from a higher error rate, with most errors being indels, short insertions or deletions.
-This has implications for e.g. mapping and assembly.
-Making use of the CCS allows for proofreading and higher accuracy ({numref}`w5f9`), with the most recent PacBio HiFi reads reaching 99% read accuracy.
+This has implications for, e.g., mapping and assembly.
+Making use of the CCS allows for proofreading and higher accuracy ({numref}`pacbio_sequencing`), with the most recent PacBio HiFi reads reaching 99% read accuracy.

-:::{figure} images/Week5/Fig_09final.png
+:::{figure} images/Week5/pacbio-sequencing.png
 :alt: PacBio sequencing
 :align: center
-:name: w5f9
+:name: pacbio_sequencing

 PacBio sequencing library construction and circular consensus sequencing
 :::
+%#% Figure pacbio seems to be an alteration of the figures found on the website of the University of Exeter (https://biosciences.exeter.ac.uk/sequencing/equipment/pacbio/sequel/), which itself seems to be derived from the PacBio website.
+The original images can no longer be found on the PacBio website.
 The read length of this technology is determined by the size of the input fragment and the length of time the polymerase functions (the high-energy laser light slowly degrades the enzyme over time).
 Median read lengths vary